 Teaching undertaken must involve the generation of new knowledge or skills for the presenter to be acceptable for this category.
 Routine teaching may not be appropriate as a CPD activity.

-Hours may be recorded for the supervision of registrars and teaching medical students and registrars when the preparation or teaching time contributes to the practitioner's own knowledge and skills.
+Hours may be recorded for the supervision of junior doctors, and teaching medical students and junior doctors when the preparation or teaching time contributes to the practitioner's own knowledge and skills.